Direct Services

 Individual Counseling

-Counselor/advocates provide free and confidential one-on-one counseling to students, faculty, and staff of any gender identity who are experiencing or have experienced any form of interpersonal violence (sexual assault, dating abuse, domestic violence, sexual harassment, stalking, etc.) in their lifetime.
-Counselor/advocates are also available to talk about healthy and unhealthy relationships, how to support a friend or family member who has experienced interpersonal violence, and other similar topics.
+Advocates provide free and confidential one-on-one counseling to students, faculty, and staff of any gender identity who are experiencing or have experienced any form of interpersonal violence (sexual assault, dating abuse, domestic violence, sexual harassment, stalking, etc.) in their lifetime.
+Advocates are also available to talk about healthy and unhealthy relationships, how to support a friend or family member who has experienced interpersonal violence, and other similar topics.

 Crisis Intervention